198 Haight St, San Francisco, CA 94102, USA

 | +1 415-863-3699

 Photo by Matthew Trent Photography

 The ParsonageBuilt in 1883, the Parsonage is a Victorian time capsule and historic landmark in the Lower Haight.
 Owners Joan Hull and John Phillips lived and raised their kids in the mansion before converting it to a bed and breakfast in the late '90s.
 The self-described “neurotically hospitable” couple takes a hands-on approach to running the inn.
 From checking in guests to preparing breakfast, they take care of nearly everything.

 Sticking with the historical theme, the five guestrooms are named after such famous female San Franciscans as Lily Coit and Alma Spreckles.
 All accommodations feature a private bathroom with a marble shower and a handcrafted made-in-San-Francisco mattress.
-Hull and Phillips carefully curated the European and American antiques that decorate the residence’s two parlors and library, which retain their original 19th-century fireplaces.
-Thoughtful touches like fresh flowers, goose-down comforters, and locally sourced breakfast ingredients make the Parsonage feel more like a cozy home than an inn.
+Hull and Phillips carefully curated the European and American antiques that decorate the residence’s rooms, two of which have working fireplaces.
+Thoughtful touches like fresh flowers and locally sourced breakfast ingredients make the Parsonage feel more like a cozy home than an inn.

 The Parsonage B&B: A San Francisco Classic